Wingman4l7/whatSpotify/README.md

 </p>

 ## About ##
 Original version written by What.CD user aphex80.
-I added the Spotify player widget functionality, updated & shrank the base64 icons *(courtesy [AlliedEnvy][0])*, fixed a cache key-clash bug, and folded in some extra functionality added by other users (see below).
+I added the Spotify player widget functionality, updated & shrank the base64 icons *(courtesy [AlliedEnvy][0])*, fixed a cache key-clash bug & a duplicate cache album entries bug, and folded in some extra functionality added by other users (see below).

 The script covers the following pages: